Bill Peterson: Coaching career

 Peterson began his coaching career as a high school coach in Ohio, recording a 51–22–3 record before joining Paul Dietzel in 1955 as an assistant coach at LSU.
 Working as the Tigers offensive line coach, Peterson was considered an integral part of the coaching staff that led the Tigers to the 1958 national championship.
 Peterson's work at LSU resulted in his being named the head football coach at Florida State in December 1959.

 According to Florida State's 2008 football media guide, "Florida State's arrival on the national map occurred during Peterson's eleven seasons as head coach."
 While at FSU, Peterson would be recognized for his offensive innovations as well as a number of significant firsts for that fledgling football program.
 Peterson became the first Seminole coach to beat the University of Florida, a 16–7 win at Doak Campbell Stadium.
 Peterson also coached the Seminoles to their first win ever at Florida Field.
 Under Peterson, Fred Biletnikoff would become the Seminoles first All-American.
 Peterson also recruited the Seminoles' first black football players, including J.T.
-Thomas, the first black to ever play varsity football at FSU.
+Thomas, the first black individual to ever play varsity football at FSU.
 In recognition of his many accomplishments at Florida State, "H" style goal posts were added to the field at Doak Campbell Stadium in 2002 and have been named, "Pete's Posts".